-BP re-confirms with its suppliers the current status of production every two weeks.
-With this the company hopes to understand the issue of overtime at the production sites.
+Comment: To understand the overtime situation at the production sites, BP re-confirms with its suppliers the current status of production every two weeks.
 In general, occasional overtime happens at some suppliers, but BP does not face serious issues of excessive OT.
-In case a supplier has a delay in production, which would lead to excessive overtime, the company can shift production to another supplier or allows for late or split shipment or use of air freight.
+In case a supplier has a delay in production, which would lead to excessive overtime, the company shifts production to another supplier or allows for late or split shipment or use of air freight.